Should I Pay Off My Student Loan? - April 2026

 - Loan term left: 25 years

-With the assumption that you won’t make more than £30K a year and the interest rate stays at 7.8%, your monthly payment isn’t enough to pay off even the interest on this loan.
-In total you will pay £6K over the course of 25 years.
-Therefore, your loan will grow exponentially and get written off after 30 years after you graduated from university.
-In this case, making extra payments on your student loan won’t be worth the cost, as you will not see a significant reduction in your overall debt.
+With the assumption that you won't make more than £30K a year and the interest rate stays at 6.2%, your monthly payment isn't enough to pay off even the interest on this loan.
+In total you will pay a relatively small amount over the course of 25 years, while the loan balance grows due to accruing interest and gets written off after 30 years.
+In this case, making extra payments on your student loan won't be worth the cost, as you will not see a significant reduction in your overall debt.
 That money is better used elsewhere, for example, to pay off your car or house.

 However, if you are a high earner, and it is likely you will pay off the full amount before the loan is written off, it is highly recommended you try to pay it off as quickly as possible.
 Due to rising interest rates, your loan will grow quickly and over time, become harder to pay off.